 To investigate these issues, we employ a standard, though stylised, sticky-price New Keynesian macroeconomic model, augmented to incorporate both physical capital and a simple banking sector.
 The model is a version of that of Gertler and Karadi (2009), stripped of features such as habit persistence that are inessential for our purposes.
 The key additional ingredients relative to the standard New Keynesian model are twofold.
 First, funds flowing from savers to borrowers must be intermediated through a banking system.
-Banks take in deposits, D_t , from households, on which they contract to pay a given nominal interest rate.
-Together with their stock of retained profits (bank capital, B_t), these funds are then lent out to finance the physical capital that firms carry through into the next period.
-The real (gross) return on this lending, R{t+1}^k , then includes the marginal product of that capital plus any associated capital gains or losses as the price of physical capital evolves, net of the inflation rate.
-Second, banks need to be sufficiently incentivised to monitor their borrowers, who would otherwise misuse the funds; this requires that the real profits from lending exceed the effort of monitoring, λ_t per unit of loans.
-Formally, the incentive-compatibility constraint takes the form12:
+Banks take in deposits, $D_t$ , from households, on which they contract to pay a given nominal interest rate.
+Together with their stock of retained profits (bank capital, $B_t$ ), these funds are then lent out to finance the physical capital that firms carry through into the next period.
+The real (gross) return on this lending, $R{t+1}^k$ , then includes the marginal product of that capital plus any associated capital gains or losses as the price of physical capital evolves, net of the inflation rate.
+Second, banks need to be sufficiently incentivised to monitor their borrowers, who would otherwise misuse the funds; this requires that the real profits from lending exceed the effort of monitoring, $\lambda_t$ per unit of loans.
+Formally, the incentive-compatibility constraint takes the form:

-(1)

-$$(D_t + B_t)(R^k{t+1} - \lambda_t) \ge D_t R_t$$
+(1) $$(D_t + B_t)(R^k{t+1} - \lambda_t) \geq D_t R_t,$$

-,

-where R_t is the real (gross) return on deposits.
+where $R_t$ is the real (gross) return on deposits.
 Consequently, there is both a spread between the real loan and deposit rates and an implied leverage limit on banks.
 Were banks to try to lever up beyond this point by taking in more deposits and extending more loans, it would reduce the return on bank capital net of monitoring effort, leaving them with insufficient incentive to monitor the borrowers.
 Equilibrium leverage is therefore a decreasing function of monitoring costs and an increasing function of the real loan-deposit spread, while total lending is just the product of equilibrium leverage and the available bank capital.
 While additional loans for investment only affect production possibilities in the following period, they indirectly also raise current output because households supply more labour in order to avoid having to cut back current consumption to make room for that investment.
+Consequently, an increase in credit supply resulting from a relaxation in this incentive compatibility constraint provides both an indirect boost to output contemporaneously and a direct boost through a higher capital stock in the following period.

-12 This is analogous to the no-shirking condition in some efficiency-wage models.
+&lt;sup>12 This is analogous to the no-shirking condition in some efficiency-wage models.
 Monitoring effort is unobservable and therefore uncontractable.
 The resulting wedge between the deposit and lending rates also means that the capital stock is inefficiently low.